Nancy Brinker: Personal

 Nancy Goodman's first husband was Robert M. Leitstein, an executive at Neiman Marcus.
-They had one son together but divorced in 1978.
+Together they had one son, Eric, a hospitality and retail experience executive and businessman, but divorced in 1978.

 On February 13, 1981, Nancy Goodman married Norman E. Brinker, founder of Brinker International, which provided access to capital and influence and enabled her role in public service.
 Norman Brinker provided funds and methodology for building the Komen foundation.
 The couple were major contributors to George W. Bush's first presidential campaign.
 They divorced shortly after the 2000 U.S. Presidential election, but Norman Brinker remained a board member of Komen for the Cure, having served on its board since its founding in 1982 until his death in 2009.

 While ambassador, Brinker began to collect Hungarian art.
 Her collection spans 100 years, from just before the Austro-Hungarian Empire to the present and has been on display at several museums around the United States.
 The collection is one of the largest outside of Hungary.
+In 2016, Nancy Brinker was named Global Advisor to HOLOGIC Inc.

 Brinker is a major funder of gay marriage initiatives.
+Nancy Brinker has been a lifetime member of the Council on Foreign Relations since 2012.
 She serves on the advisory board of the Harvey Milk Foundation.